 May this year also bring peace and understanding in the world at large, bringing about a Shabbos-like atmosphere of tranquility, and may this hasten the coming of the era which is "Shabbos and rest for eternity," the Messianic age.
-Soon, may we see how the last moment of exile will become the first moment of edemption, speedily in our day.
+Soon, may we see how the last moment of edemption, speedily in our day.